News

 Exciting news!
 The audiobook of ANONYMOUS SOURCES is now available for purchase.
 Actress Therese Plummer does a remarkable job bringing the voice of Alexandra James to life.

-nice write-up in The Harvard Crimson for ANONYMOUS SOURCES, and Mary Louise’s panel discussion at the Boston Book Festival.
+A nice write-up in The Harvard Crimson for ANONYMOUS SOURCES, and Mary Louise’s panel discussion at the Boston Book Festival.

 The Times-News pronounces ANONYMOUS SOURCES “a twisting, fast-paced narrative of intense suspense, riveting political intrigue, and thoroughly entertaining fiction.”
 And adds: “As a first-time novelist, Kelly’s journalistic experience undeniably shines.”